Projects

 Georgetown Wet Weather Treatment Station

-Our Jacobs-led consultant team worked alongside King County to develop a sustainable and resilient treatment station with conveyance and outfall structure to treat combined sewer overflows prior to discharge into the Lower Duwamish Waterway – keeping an estimated 95 percent of untreated overflows from entering local waterways.
+Our Jacobs-led consultant team worked alongside King County to develop a sustainable and resilient treatment station with conveyance and outfall structure to treat combined sewer overflows prior to discharge into the Lower Duwamish Waterway – keeping an estimated 95% of untreated overflows from entering local waterways.

-The Georgetown WWTS just became just became the first Platinum-awarded Envision project in Washington state, underscoring the lasting positive social, economic and environmental benefits the project will bring to the community.
+The Georgetown WWTS became the first Platinum-awarded Envision project in Washington state, underscoring the lasting positive social, economic and environmental benefits the project will bring to the community.
+In 2024, it earned recognition in the American Council of Engineering Companies (ACEC)'s 2024 Engineering Excellence Awards as the Best in State: Gold Award for Original or Innovative Application of New or Existing Techniques winner.

 • 95 %